MarkFChavez/mrkjlchvz.github.io/_posts/2017-06-28-restful-rails.md

 ```

 By adding a separate controller, we have made the intention more clean and
 concise.
+With the new controller, we are effectively **creating** and **destroying** an
-More importantly, it follows the RESTful convention which is a good
+admin in a RESTful sense.
+More importantly, it follows the RESTful convention
-sign that you are doing the right thing.
-Now you have shorter lines of code
+which is a good sign that you are doing the right thing.

-per controller which can be easily understood and tested.
+Now you have shorter lines of code per controller which can be easily understood

-Now, we can remove the methods in the `PeopleController`.
+and tested.
+We can now remove the methods in the `PeopleController`.

 ```ruby
 class PeopleController < ApplicationController